kfelds1/Final_Project/README.md

 ## Dataset

 There are four datasets that we will use and transform for our project to obtain our desired, final dataset.
 All of the data has been gathered from the National Center for Education Statistics’ Integrated Postsecondary Education Data System (NCES/IPEDS).
 NCES is the primary federal entity for collecting and analyzing data relating to all aspects of education in the US.
 The datasets contain information from 3,800 degree-granting institutions in the US between the years of 2008 and 2013, and the students who have participated in the dataset are all full-time undergraduates.
-The ultimate objective of these datasets is to observe the graduation rates of undergraduates when controlling for different variables such as gender, race, or income.
+The ultimate objective of these datasets is to observe the graduation rates of undergraduates when controlling for different variables such as gender, race, or type of school.

 1. cc_institution_details